Skip to content

 You are welcome to join the community on any or all of these platforms at any time!

 The nf-core Slack is one of the primary resources for nf-core users.
-There are dedicated channels for all workflows as well as channels for common topics.
-If you are unsure of where to ask you questions - the #help and #nostupidquestions channels are a great place to start.
+There are dedicated channels for all pipelines as well as channels for common topics.
+If you are unsure of where to ask questions, the #help and #nostupidquestions channels are a great place to start.

 Joining multiple nf-core and Nextflow channels is important to keep up to date with the latest community developments and updates.
 In particular, joining the nf-core Slack organisation will keep you up-to-date with community announcements.
-If you are looking for more information about a workflow, the nf-core YouTube channel regularly shares ByteSize seminars about best practises, workflows, and community developments.
+If you are looking for more information about a pipeline, the nf-core YouTube channel regularly shares ByteSize seminars about best practises, pipelines, and community developments.

 Upcoming events are listed on the nf-core event page and announced on Slack.